 I don’t want to give away too much because this is a story-driven adventure that you need to go on and find out the secret for yourself..
 Everything from the crash landing to the discovery of the secret has the perfect sci-fi formula and when you mix that in with the immersion of Virtual Reality, is just the extra layer on top of that formula.
 If there is anything I would love to see is more of the Red Matter base of Rhea and I would love to see this become a series.
 There is just too much of this world I want to know more about.

-When you come into an adventure and faced with the unknown, it can be scary and challenging.
-But if you take the time and not rush for the ending, you can actually enjoy the journey and isn’t that what we all could do a little more of, taking our time to enjoy?
+When you come into an adventure and are faced with the unknown, it can be scary and challenging.
+But if you take the time and do not rush for the ending, you can actually enjoy the journey and isn’t that what we all could do a little more of, taking our time to enjoy?

 Red Matter is out now.
 A review copy was provided.
 To learn more about Red Matter, please visit the site.
 To learn more about VERTICAL ROBOT, please visit their site and make sure you follow them on Twitter.